nnienaber2/conduct/user-agreement.md

 This section talks about how Era of Health will treat the content you post in an Organization.

 ### F. Intellectual Property Notice
-This describes Era of Health's rights in the website and service.
+This describes Era of Health's rights in the [Website](terminology.md#website) and service.

 ### G. API
 These are the rules for using Era of Health's APIs, whether you are using the API for development or data collection.